-I've been in this business for two decades, and probates have always been my number one source of leads.
+I've been in this business for more than two decades, and probates have always been my number one source of leads.
 Marketing and branding are the foundation of a successful business no matter what your real estate investing strategy is.
 Always remember:

 Marketing is how you get leads; branding is why they choose YOU.

 I am a full-time investor, a blogger, a coach, course creator, beach lover, and I host a podcast called “Let's Talk Real Estate Investing”.

 I have also created a course called “Probate Investing Simplified” that will make you an expert in probate investing in just 6 short weeks.